norenh/SimpleTester/README.txt

 print - print string
-printatr - print result of getAttribute on "attribute" of element printcss - print result of getCssValue on "property" of element printpro - print result of getDomProperty on "property" of element printtime - print out a current timestamp printtxt - print out value of getText() on element
+printatr - print result of getAttribute on "attribute" of element printcss - print result of getCssValue on "property" of element printjs - executes the text-line as js in context and tries to print the returned result printpro - print result of getDomProperty on "property" of element printtime - print out a current timestamp printtxt - print out value of getText() on element